eikek/porter/README.md

 be used to scale the image.
 If no avatar image is available for an account a random image is generated, much like an [identicon](https://github.com/donpark/identicon) but adding some math functions to emulate a [harmonograph](https://en.wikipedia.org/wiki/Harmonograph).

+When authenticating via OpenId, you need to know your OpenId identifier.
+With default settings, this is the url `http://localhost:8888/<accountname>`.
+There is one little quirk: The `accountname` must be different from "openid", since the path prefix `/openid` is reserved for the OpenId endpoint.
+All pages are provided via mustache templates.
+You can create your own in a sub directory inside the installation directory which is `static` by default, but can be overriden in the settings.
+If you only want to override some css, put a file `custom.css` in that directory as this will be picked up before the default `custom.css`.

 ### Embedding